captainanderz/Mirrors-Edge-Catalyst-SpeedOMeter/README.md

 # planned features for Updates 1.4v (release date ?
 You wish)
-* Serialization / automatic save of settings
+* Serialization / automatic save and load of SpeedOMetter settings
-* Dynamic setting support for Windowed/Borderless method
+* Dynamic setting support for Windowed/Borderless method (allow users to tweak settings once the Windowed/Borderless SpeedOMeter is running)
 * Trying to hijack another IG variable to print a proper string instead of a simple Int
 * Add a "Launch Mirror's Edge : Catalyst" button to spare the user some effort
-* Allow the user to launch run "FullScreen Mode" hack even thought MEC isn't launched yet (sparing them a alt tab)
+* Allow the user to run "FullScreen Mode" hack even thought MEC isn't launched yet (sparing them a alt tab)
 * Add a font selector for windowed/borderless Method, and maybe even Fullscreen Mode (need further investigations)

 # Updates 1.3v (Latest x86/x64 version)